revanthreddy/builder-bootcamp-cloudformation-workshop/README.md

 # CloudFormation Workshop

-This project contains source code and supporting files to do a workshop on Codepipeline.
+This repo contains source code and supporting files to do a workshop on CloudFormation.
+The goal of this workshop is to learn how we can create and use custom resources (backed by AWS Lambda) in CloudFormation and its impact
-The application uses several AWS resources, including Lambda functions and an API Gateway API.
-These resources are defined in the `template.yml` file in this project.
-You can update the template to add AWS resources through the same deployment process that updates your application code.
+The resources are defined/updated in the `template.yml` file of this repo.

 ## Step.1 `CLONE THIS REPO`